JaydenLe1102/JaydenLe1102/README.md

 ## Hi there!
-I am Jayden Le, a sophomore Computer Science Student at UC Irvine.
+I am Jayden Le, a Junior Full-stack Software Engineer.

 I really love technology and problem solving, and that is the main reason why I choose computer science.
 I love working with both back-end and front-end web development even though I am still on my way learning lots of them.
 I always try my best to learn and make the best product that I can.